bucovina painted monasteries travel guide

 Nearest train stations: Gura Humorului

-Admission fee: 5 lei (1 eur/1.2 usd)
+Admission fee: 5 lei (1 eur/1.2 USD)

-Voronet is a medieval monastery in the village with the same name, part of the town Gura Humorului.
-As I already mentioned, it is the most famous and visited monastery, most of the fame coming from the beautiful azure used as a dominant color in its paintings.
-Even though the chemical compounds of the color were analyzed in labs and we now know what stood at the base of the paint, it is still unknown how they were mixed to create the unique blue shade.
+Voronet is a medieval monastery in the village with the same name, part of the Gura Humorului town.
+As I already mentioned, it is the most known and visited monastery, most of its fame coming from the beautiful azure used as a dominant color in its frescoes.

 The monastery was constructed by Stephan the Great (Stefan cel Mare) to commemorate his victory over the Ottoman Empire in the Battle of Vaslui.